Skip to main content

 6. Advanced Applications

 1. Predictive Analytics: Use POS data to forecast future sales.
-This helps optimize inventory.
+Inventory optimization is aided by this.

 2. Personalized Marketing: Tailor offers based on past purchases.
-This improves customer loyalty.
+Customer loyalty improves with this approach.

 3. Cross-Selling Opportunities: Identify related products customers might buy.
 Offer these at the point of sale.